 1. Carrier Services

-The most basic thing to understand about international shipping is which carrier is the most convenient to use.
+The most basic thing to understand about shipping to Europe and international shipping is which carrier is the most convenient to use.
 And which of their corresponding services to choose from.
 Carriers like to offer expedited shipping as it is their most expensive service.
 Businesses offer express delivery which promises the shopper to get their product delivered within the next 2-3 days.
 But, is this really necessary?
 Most shoppers do not mind waiting extra time to get their delivery.
 Expedited shipping is overpriced and is not good to use for bulk shipments.
 So unless you work with sensitive packages containing food then there is no need to rush your delivery.

 Many carriers offer discounts for business owners if they ship in bulk.
 Also, not many people know that you can negotiate rates with your carriers if you ship frequently and have a business.
 FedEx and UPS support this policy very openly.

 The majority of carriers also offer free packaging supplies for business owners.
 Even though their design is very basic, at least it is eco-friendly and reusable.